Cameloah/Kraeng-o-meter/README.md

 7. The matrix R_0_1 consists of the 3 vertical vectors e_x_device, e_y_device and e_z_device and represents the device frame orientation in the sensor frame.
 8. Since rotation-matrices are orthonormal, the desired rotation matrix R_1_0 to convert vectors in the sensor frame to the device frame is obtained by taking the transposed matrix of R_0_1.

-The result is a simple, reliable, calibation procedure that can handle inperfect execution by the user and only relies on a accurate measurement in step 1.
+The result is a simple, reliable, calibation procedure that can handle inperfect execution by the user and only relies on an accurate measurement in step 1.

 ### Calibration of the device-orientation in the ship
 Since the Kräng-o-meter does not account for any yaw-rotation this axis is dependend on the mounting orientation in the ship.
 The device will always assume the ships roll-axis (y-axis of the ship frame) to be perpendicular to its device x-axis.
 Therefore, during the mounting process the 'front-side' of the device should point towards the front of the ship.